 An unresolved defect of chess programs is the insertion of delaying moves that cause any inevitable loss of material to occur beyond the program's horizon (maximum search depth), so that the loss is hidden [33].
 The "horizon effect" is said to occur when the delaying moves give up additional material to postpone the eventual loss.
 The effect is less apparent in programs with more knowledgeable quiescence searches [45], but all programs exhibit this phenomenon.
-There are many illustrations of the difficulty; the example in Figure 6, which is based on a study by Kaindl [45], is clear.
+There are many illustrations of the difficulty; the example in Figure 4, which is based on a study by Kaindl [45], is clear.
 Here a program with a simple quiescence search involving only captures would assume that any blocking move saves the queen.
 Even an 8-ply search (b3-b2, Bxb2; c4-c3, Bxc3; d5-d4, Bxd4; e6-e5, Bxe5) would not see the inevitable, "thinking" that the queen has been saved at the expense of four pawns!
 Thus programs with a poor or inadequate quiescence search suffer more from the horizon effect.
 The best way to provide automatic extension of non-quiescent positions is still an open question, despite proposals such as bandwidth heuristic search [47].

 '''

-::

-::

-Rb

-Kb

-Qw Pb Qb

-::

-:: Pb ::

-:: Pb :: Pb ::

-Pw

-:: Pb ::

-Pw

-:: Pb ::

-Pw

-::

-Pw

-::

-::

-Bw Kw ::

-::

-::

-Black's Move
+R b

+Κb

+: :

+: :

+: :

+P b

+Q w

+P b

+: :

+: :

+: :

+P b

+P w

+P b

+P w

+Рb

+: :

+P b

+: :

+P w

+: :

+P w

+: :

+: :

+Κw

+: :

+: :

+Black

+to move

 '''

-Figure 6: The Horizon Effect.
+Figure 4: The Horizon Effect.